jonnyhoeven/workshop/WORKSHOP.md

 Linux:

-- Edit your hosts file, add the cat-app hostname and save it
+- Edit your hosts file

 ```bash
 sudo nano /etc/hosts
 ```

-Now browse to [http://cat-app.k3d.local/](https://cat-app.k3d.local/) and you should see the nginx welcome page.
+Now browse to [http://cat-app.k3d.local/](https://cat-app.k3d.local/), you should see the nginx welcome page.

 ### Start deploying using ArgoCD

-- Make sure you forked this repo before editing files, and clone your forked repo to your local machine.
-Later on you'll push the changes to your fork to control ArgoCD the GitOps way.
+- Make sure you forked this repo and cloned your forked repo to your local machine before editing files.
+Later on we'll use your fork to steer your local cluster.

+- Push any changes to your fork: This is the `GitOps` way.

-- To use ArgoCD we need to create the `argocd` namespace and deploy the ArgoCD application with configmap, ingress and service.
+- To use ArgoCD we need to create the `argocd` namespace and deploy the ArgoCD application with `configmap`, `ingress` and `service`.
 This is not recursive, only files in the `argocd` folder will be deployed, sub folders are ignored.

 ```bash